google/android-fhir/docs/use/SDCL/Customize-how-a-Questionnaire-is-displayed.md

 4. **Create a `QuestionnaireItemViewHolderFactoryMatchersProviderFactory`:**

-   Create a factory class (e.g., `ContribQuestionnaireItemViewHolderFactoryMatchersProviderFactory`) that implements this interface.
+   Create a factory class that implements this interface.
 It acts as a central registry for your custom widget associations.

     * Example: This [example factory class](https://github.com/google/android-fhir/blob/master/catalog/src/main/java/com/google/android/fhir/catalog/ContribQuestionnaireItemViewHolderFactoryMatchersProviderFactory.kt) demonstrates this.